anthonyharrison/lib4sbom/README.md

 The default version for CycloneDX is version 1.7.
 However, the version can be overridden by setting the environment variable LIB4SBOM_CYCLONEDX_VERSION to "1.4", "1.5" or "1.6" as required.

 The default version for SPDX is version 2.3.
 However, the version can be overridden by setting the environment variable LIB4SBOM_SPDX_VERSION to "SPDX-2.2" if required.

+**Note** To generate a SPDX SBOM in 3.0 format, the enviornment variable LIB4SBOM_SPDX3 must be set.

 The organization creating the SBOM can be set be setting the environment variable SBOM_ORGANIZATION.
 This can be overriden by setting the value of the Metadata_Supplier attribute within the SBOM Document.